Large Language Models of Code Fail at Completing Code with Potential Bugs

-To evaluate \bCC with more realistic bugs, we introduce \buggyFixEval with 266 \bCC instances constructed from CodeNet~\citep{puri2021codenet} and FixEval~\citep{haque2022fixeval}.
+To evaluate \bCC with more realistic bugs, we introduce \buggyFixEval with \bCC instances constructed from CodeNet~\citep{puri2021codenet} and FixEval~\citep{haque2022fixeval}.
 FixEval is a program repair benchmark based on user submissions to competitive programming websites.
-Each data sample in FixEval can be viewed as a pair of submitted programs from the same user, with the accepted submission being regarded as clean or fixed, and the preceding rejected submission being regarded as buggy.
+Each data sample in FixEval can be viewed as a pair of submitted programs from the same user, with the accepted submission being regarded as reference or fixed and the preceding rejected submission being regarded as buggy.

-To make \buggyFixEval, we match and pair each problem with its problem statement found in CodeNet, and omit the problems with no match.
-For each submission pair, we identified potential bugs as the differences between the rejected and accepted submission.
+To create \buggyFixEval, we match and pair each problem with its problem statement found in CodeNet and omit the problems with no match.
+For each submission pair, we identified \pobugs as the differences between the rejected and accepted submissions.
 We ensure that the rejected submission contains no syntax error and fails at least one test case.
-We split the solutions in halves, and regard the prefix from the rejected solution as containing \pobugs and the prefix from the accepted solution as clean.
+We split the solutions into halves and regard the prefix from the rejected solution as containing \pobugs and the prefix from the accepted solution as a reference.